Your transaction is in progress.

 1 2 3 4 5

-O1 To be able to comprehend and use the basic components of foreign trade.
-2 - - - - - -
+O1 Defines the basic concepts, parties, and operational workflow in foreign trade.
+4 - 3 - - - - - -